MaeRaDP/403_CMPUTPSYCH/Assignment2/README.md

-# This is my set of answers to Assignment 2:
+# My answers to Assignment 2 exercise questions:

 ## **Print exercises:**
 - Question: Do any variables show up in the Variable Editor (for yourname.py)?